ilya1st/goservicetools/README.md

 ## Graceful port reopening

 See AppStop() internals to understand on how does that works and helloservice example where gracefully  restarted does not need open socket to listen - it gives file descriptor from previous instance.

+### Limitations for graceful restart

+For correct application restart when setuid enabled in configuration and used lower ports - you may not to change ports numbers in configuration file between restarts